aloistr/swisseph/readme.md

 	fad0f432ae18c330f9e14915fbf8960a  de431.eph
 	a7b2a5b8b2ebed52ea4da2304958053b  de441.eph

-## Asteroid files for all availble numbered asteroids (more than 620'000)
+## Asteroid files for all available numbered asteroids (more than 620'000)

 Each file covers 600 years, from 1500 - 2099.
-They are organized in subdirectories of 1000 files each, available in Astrodienst's public Dropbox folder 'all_ast' with this link https://www.dropbox.com/scl/fo/55glioodohj6s3nnusc98/h?rlkey=31ukvztsg0g6jhklbr8ih1tce&dl=0 (not yet all uploaded)
+They are organized in subdirectories of 1000 files each, available in Astrodienst's public Dropbox folder 'all_ast' with this link:

+https://www.dropbox.com/scl/fo/55glioodohj6s3nnusc98/h?rlkey=31ukvztsg0g6jhklbr8ih1tce&dl=0
+(not yet all uploaded)

-## Asteroid files for all availble named asteroids (more than 24'000)
+## Asteroid files for all available named asteroids (more than 24'000)

-Each file covers the long range of 6000 years, from 3000 BCE to 2999 CE. available in Astrodienst's public Dropbox folder 'long_ast' with this link https://www.dropbox.com/scl/fo/3ke7s3ktkisw6kk7oa5a1/h?rlkey=twztgg4z3puwy0ywudiw8eucn&dl=0 (not yet all uploaded)
+Each file covers the long range of 6000 years, from 3000 BCE to 2999 CE. available in Astrodienst's public Dropbox folder 'long_ast' with this link

+https://www.dropbox.com/scl/fo/3ke7s3ktkisw6kk7oa5a1/h?rlkey=twztgg4z3puwy0ywudiw8eucn&dl=0
+(not yet all uploaded)